alex-bellon/wikipedia/README.md

 - [Dooring](https://en.wikipedia.org/wiki/Dooring) - a traffic collision in which a cyclist rides into a car door or is struck by a car door that was opened quickly without checking first for cyclists by using the side mirror and/or performing a proper shoulder check out and back.
 - [Foreign accent syndrome](https://en.wikipedia.org/wiki/Foreign_accent_syndrome) - a medical condition in which patients develop speech patterns that are perceived as a foreign accent that is different from their native accent, without having acquired it in the perceived accent's place of origin.
 - [Friedman Unit](https://en.wikipedia.org/wiki/Friedman_Unit) - One Friedman Unit is equal to six months, specifically the "next six months", a period repeatedly declared by New York Times columnist Thomas Friedman to be the most critical of the then-ongoing Iraq War even though such pronouncements extended back over two and a half years.
+- [Hobby tunneling](https://en.wikipedia.org/wiki/Hobby_tunneling) - tunnel construction as a diversion.
+- [Jobsworth](https://en.wikipedia.org/wiki/Jobsworth) - a person who uses the (typically minor) authority of their job in a deliberately uncooperative way, or who seemingly delights in acting in an obstructive or unhelpful manner.
+It characterizes one who upholds petty rules even at the expense of effectiveness or efficiency.
+- ["I'm not a scientist"](https://en.wikipedia.org/wiki/I'm_not_a_scientist) is a phrase that has been often used by American politicians, primarily Republicans, when asked about a scientific subject, such as global warming, or the age of the earth.
 - [Long-time nuclear waste warning messages](https://en.wikipedia.org/wiki/Long-time_nuclear_waste_warning_messages) - intended to deter human intrusion at nuclear waste repositories in the far future, within or above the order of magnitude of 10,000 years.
 - [Luddite fallacy](https://en.wikipedia.org/wiki/Technological_unemployment#The_Luddite_fallacy) - used to express the view that those concerned about long term technological unemployment are committing a fallacy, as they fail to account for compensation effects.
 - [Numerology](https://en.wikipedia.org/wiki/Numerology) - any belief in the divine or mystical relationship between a number and one or more coinciding events.